 Pour de plus amples information en Français, vous pouvez consulter le site Internet: http://www.recourscollectif.info/fr/dossiers/dram/

-The Plaintiffs and Class Counsel have now developed a draft settlement distribution plan and a claims process for the benefit of class members.
+The Plaintiffs and Class Counsel have now developed a draft settlement distribution plan to pay settlement funds to class members.
 A copy of the draft distribution plan is available below:

-Class Counsel retained the Honourable Ian Binnie, a retired justice of the Supreme Court of Canada, and Dr. Thomas Ross, a senior economist with the Sauder School of Business, to provide independent advice and findings about the distribution the settlement funds among class members.
-Dr. Ross has written two reports regarding the distribution of settlements funds in this matter, copies of which are available here:
+Class Counsel retained the Honourable Ian Binnie, a retired justice of the Supreme Court of Canada, and Dr. Thomas Ross, a senior economist with the Sauder School of Business, to provide independent advice and findings about the distribution of the settlement funds among class members.
+Dr. Ross has written reports regarding the distribution of settlement funds in this matter, copies of which are:

 Settlement Class members may be required to file a claim for payment at a later time.
 Settlement Class members who have proof of purchase of DRAM Products purchased during the Class Period (April 1, 1999 to June 30, 2002) should retain those proofs of purchase.
 Class Counsel recognize that not all class members will have proof of purchase.